By Gary DeAsi

 If those retention initiatives are successful, the customer might re-qualify for a cross-sell offer, at a much more opportune moment.

-Embrace Modern Behavior-Based Approaches to Customer Analytics
+Embrace Modern Journey-based Approaches to Customer Analytics

 Thanks to a wave of technological advancements in recent years, new behavior-based approaches to customer analytics have emerged, enabling organizations to discover valuable real-time insights about their customers and make smarter decisions, faster than ever before.